Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 6, Duergar.

 You learned how to increase your power while enlarged.
-You gain the following benefit:

 * When you cast the enlarge spell, with your racial feat, it doesn't require concentration.
 * While enlarged you gain an extra damage die on Strength-based weapon attacks instead of getting an extra 1d4.